-Examples of stressors include, but aren’t limited to the following: combat participation, military sexual trauma, witnessing a roadside bomb go off, learning that a family member was killed, or being part of a burial crew.
+Examples of stressors include, but aren’t limited to the following: participation in combat (combat veterans), military sexual trauma, witnessing a roadside bomb go off, learning that a family member was killed, or being part of a burial crew.

 Stressors play a big role in VA disability claims for service connection for PTSD.
 In fact, a claim for service connection for PTSD can’t go forward without the stressor being verified.
 This is also referred to as corroboration of a claimed stressor.
 When dealing with PTSD claims involving service connection, there are different categories of stressors.
 Each category has its own requirements as to how much evidence, and what kind of evidence is needed to verify the stressor.
 The following categories of stressors have special rules that apply regarding the evidence needed for corroboration: